Jankey46769/historyrandom/README.md

-The first modern Olympics were held in Athens, Greece, in 1896.
+The Industrial Revolution began in Britain in the late 18th century, transforming economies and societies worldwide.